Interested in signing your child up for Totus Tuus?

 - Year Four: The Commandments (2020)

 - Year Six: Prayer and the Our Father

 Totus Tuus pairs the six-year walk through the Catechism with a four-year cycle through the Rosary.
-This summer, missionaries will be teaching the Luminous Mysteries.
+For the summer of 2020, missionaries will be teaching the Glorious Mysteries.

 - The Joyful Mysteries